Scratch 3 Desktop for Raspberry Pi OS on Raspberry Pi

-You can now install and use Scratch 3 Desktop for Raspbian on your Raspberry Pi!
+You can now install and use Scratch 3 Desktop for Raspberry Pi OS on your Raspberry Pi!

 Scratch 3 was released in January this year, and since then we and the Scratch team have put lots of work into creating an offline version for Raspberry Pi.

 The new version of Scratch has a significantly improved interface and better functionality compared to previous versions.
 These improvements come at the cost of needing more processing power to run.
-Luckily, Raspberry Pi 4 has delivered just that, and with the software improvements in the newest version of Raspbian, Buster, we can now deliver a reliable Scratch 3 experience on our computer.
+Luckily, Raspberry Pi 4 has delivered just that, and with the software improvements in the newest version of Raspberry Pi OS, Buster, we can now deliver a reliable Scratch 3 experience on our computer.

 Which Raspberry Pi can I use?

 Scratch 3 needs at least 1GB of RAM to run, and we recommend a Raspberry Pi 4 with at least 2GB RAM.
 While you can run Scratch 3 on a Raspberry Pi 2, 3, 3B+, or a Raspberry 4 with 1GB RAM, performance on these models is reduced, and depending on what other software you run at the same time, Scratch 3 may fail to start due to lack of memory.

 The Scratch team is working to reduce the memory requirements of Scratch 3, so we will hopefully see improvements to this soon.